meldsolutions/Meld-Forums/readme.txt

 this is to bring it into line with the latest Mura CMS migration to the Bootstrap framework.
 ColdSpring has been replaced by DI/1 (as per Mura CMS
 6.1), though this will work fine in earlier versions of Mura CMS as well.

+You can find documentation on the GitHub Wiki page: https://github.com/meldsolutions/Meld-Forums/wiki

 ** New Bootstrap front end coming soon